 If we look at it geographically, however, the Scandinavian peninsula is actually only home to two countries – Sweden and Norway – though it also includes the northern tip of Finland.

-For more on the Scandinavian peninsula, its history and significance, read our guide to What is the Scandinavian peninsula?
+TIP: For more on the Scandinavian peninsula, its history and significance, read this guide.

 Although Denmark is not actually on the Scandinavian peninsula, it is definitely considered part of Scandinavia as it is culturally and historically close to its neighbours Norway and Sweden: their languages share common characteristics and Denamrk used to control large sections of Sweden.